johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ## 8. ReusableChart Component

 The `ReusableChart` component (`src/components/amazon-seller-tools/charts/ReusableChart.tsx`) is a versatile component for rendering various types of charts, including line and bar charts.
 It leverages the Recharts library for data visualization.
+Its rendering logic has been updated for improved stability and consistent hook calls.

 - **Props:**